influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/guides/rebalance.md

 >
 In general, we recommend moving larger shards to the new data node to increase the available disk space on the original data nodes.
-Users should note that moving shards will impact network traffic.
+Note that moving shards impacts network traffic.

 ### Step 3: Copy Cold Shards